trevorflahardy/Slice-Guard/README.md

 # SliceGuard

-Welcome to Slice Guard, a tool to help the University of South Florida detect invalid or improper requested 3D prints.
-It is designed to keep track of students' 3D print requests and ensure that they are within the allowed limits.
+Welcome to Slice Guard, a tool to help University 3D-print labs manage requests for printing.
+Slice Guard is designed to keep track of students' 3D print requests, ensure they are within the allowed limits, and get useful statistics abotu your printers.

 ## Planned Features